Will there be a white Christmas in Edinburgh? Here's the weather forecast for Christmas Day

 What is the weather forecast for Boxing Day in Edinburgh?

-Boxing Day in Edinburgh is set to be overcast throughout the day.
+Boxing Day in Edinburgh will be cloudy with light rain from 3pm.

 The Met Office forecasts highs of 5 degrees Celsius for the Capital on Sunday, December 26.